Schwenger/House-Of-Tweets/ISSUES.md

     - maybe force-sort politicians?
 (Frontend thinks they are sorted by pid, but new politicians are inserted sequentially)
 - [Ben] Enable forwarding of retweet data (2 lines in twitter.py, plus adapting the tests)
 - [Ben] Gaaanz zum Schluss: Wirklich die replies aktivieren
+- [Ben] Properly handle removal of the two politicians

 Both: Come up with a "protocol" to sanely display to a user when the tweeting can start.
 Suggestion: